A padlock problem

 Soooo what do browsers do?

 Firefox and Chrome cache the service worker's certificate.
-When you visit a page served by a service worker, they show a πŸ”’, and if you click on it, you get details about that cached certificate.
+When you visit a page served by a service worker, they show a π, and if you click on it, you get details about that cached certificate.

-Safari on the other hand doesn't display a πŸ”’.
+Safari on the other hand doesn't display a π.
 It doesn't say the page is "not secure", but it doesn't explicitly say it's secure either.
 However, Safari is moving to the same model as Firefox and Chrome.

 Is that a problem?

 Neither model is perfect.
 It seems weird to say the "connection is secure" when there's no connection.
 Also, you might end up seeing certificate information that has since expired.
 You might say that cached content should expire when the 'associated' certificate expires, but it isn't that simple.
 What if some JavaScript writes information to IndexedDB, then the certificate 'associated' with the JavaScript expires, or is even revoked?
 Should IndexedDB also be cleared?
-No, we already have a per-resource expiration mechanism for the HTTP cache via Cache-Control, and we already have clear-site-data to use as a panic button.
-The certificate is only used to verify data as it crosses from the internet to the user's local machine.
+No, we already have a per-resource expiration mechanism for the HTTP cache via Cache-Control

 The current Safari model doesn't make a claim about the connection, since it doesn't exist, which makes sense.
-But the absence of the πŸ”’ might be a red flag to users that are trained to spot it as a signal of safety.
+But the absence of the π might be a red flag to users that are trained to spot it as a signal of safety.

 I'm not sure what the right answer is.
-Maybe we should show the πŸ”’, but when it's clicked we could say something along the lines of "this content was served securely without a connection".
+Maybe we should show the π, but when it's clicked we could say something along the lines of "this content was served securely without a connection".
 It's a tricky problem.